bensku/insecure-app/README.md

 ## Vulnerabilities demonstrated

 ### Security Misconfiguration
-**Problem:** The application has configured use of plain-text password encoder.
-Should attackers get access to it (which is not going to be difficult), plain text passwords of users will be exposed.

-**Solution:** Switch to a secure password encoder, e.g. Bcrypt.
+**Problem:** The application has configured use of plain-text password encoder, even though the class that implements it has been deprecated for security reasons.
+This means that the passwords in the database are stored as plain text.
+Should they be compromised, the attackers will certainly be able to log in as any user.

+More importantly, many users recycle passwords even if that is discouraged.
+Plain-text passwords could be used to compromise accounts they have on other services that might be otherwise very security.

+**Solution:** Use a password encoder from Spring Security that has not been deprecated.
+Most of them are drop-in replacements significantly improve security.

 ### Injection
-**Problem:** When registering new users, the application concatenates user input with SQL queries.
-This leads to SQL injection, and anyone could execute any SQL query in the database.
-To make matters worse, this database has plain text passwords (see above).
+**Problem:** When registering new users, the application concatenates user input into an SQL query.
+This leads to SQL injection that enables anyone to execute any SQL code in the application database.
+The database contents could be tampered with, deleted or retrieved by attackers.
+And to make matters worse, the passwords found there are in plain text...

-**Solution:** Instead of using prepared statements in a brain-dead way, use them to pass user data to database in safe way.
+**Solution:** Do not concatenate user input into an SQL query.
+Instead, use prepared statements provided by Java's SQL API to safely inject values into the queries.
 Alternatively, validate that user name and password do not contain any SQL special characters.
-The former option is, of course, much better.
+The former is generally better idea.

 ### Broken Authentication
 **Problem:** There is no protection against dictionary or brute force attacks.
 Weak and even *empty* passwords are permitted when registering accounts.
 Changing passwords, should they become compromised, is not possible.
-And as a tip of cake, due to security misconfiguration, passwords are stored as plain text.
+As a tip of the cake, the passwords are stored as plain text due top security misconfiguration.

 **Solution:** Implement rate limiting to make brute force attacks less effective.
+Legitimate users will never try to log into their account from one IP address more than once a few seconds.

-Do not permit too short passwords in registration; ideally, also validate that given password is not found in e.g. 10k most common leaked passwords.
-Finally, fix the security misconfiguration as detailed above.
+Do not permit too short passwords in registration; ideally, also validate that given password has not been leaked by a local copy of haveibeenpwned.com database.
+At the very least, check that the password is not in 10k most common passwords.

 ### Cross-Site Scripting
-**Problem:** Everyone can set the note that is shown to all users.
-For formatting purposes, HTML has been allowed there.
-Unfortunately, scripts are allowed too.
-This is an example of stored XSS attack.
+**Problem:** All logged-in users can set contents of a shared note.
+For formatting purposes, HTML has been explicitly allowed there.
+Unfortunately, scripts (and other dangerous parts of HTML) are not stripped or escaped, so any user may gain ability to execute scripts on all other users.

-**Solution:** Sanitize the user input for any HTML tags, and use a different formatting syntax.
-Use a third-party library to parse e.g. markdown into HTML that is shown to all users.
-Alternatively, disable formatting altogether;
-it is not worth the XSS attack.
+The scripts will be free to modify page content and send requests without being impacted by CORS.
+This could allow conducting fraud against the other users, or enable the attackers to control another application on hosted on same domain on behalf of users.
+Mining cryptocurrencies or attempting privilege escalation on users could also be possible.

+**Solution:** Escape all HTML in user input.
+If rich text formatting is desired, require user to input it in a safe format e.g. Markdown.
+Render the rich text to HTML on server or client that is about to view it.
+Alternatively, use a HTML sanization library to strip all tags that have not been whitelisted.
+Don't try to sanitize HTML yourself; it is a very difficult.

+As additional layer of defense, the application could be configured to emit HTTP headers that requests browsers not to execute *any* scripts.
+This would prevent future usability improvements with Javascript, which is not ideal.

 ### Broken Access Control
 **Problem:** Setting notes in index page is done via HTTP GET.
 The user can